microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 *Note this only needs to be checked for the duration of the training*

-Replace `DIRECTORY` below with the directory of the training material.
+Replace `DIRECTORY` below with the base directory of the training material.

 And execute the command line: